 No matter what kind of insurance you take, your rental car company will take security deposit.
 This amount is your deductible in case you have an accident.

 One of the advantages of booking with Localrent.com is the deposit is much less than with international rental companies.
-The security deposit with Myrentacar.com is usually €100-300, is payable in cash and it’s returned to you as soon as you return the car.
+The security deposit with Localrent.com is usually €100-300, is payable in cash and it’s returned to you as soon as you return the car.

 With international companies the deposit is at least €500 and can easily be €1,000-2,500 if you hire a nice car.
 You must have a credit card to pay the deposit; they don’t accept debit cards.
 They don't actually charge your card, but the deposit amount is blocked so the company can take it if you decide to take off into the Montenegrin wilderness and never come back.
 When you return your car and go home, they'll remove the block.